 The program officials shall review the student's credentials and shall be responsible for submitting a written plan delineating the competencies the student desires to challenge.
 Challenge examinations (written and/or practical) will be representative of the examinations used to assess progress in that component of the curriculum in each individual program.

 The plan for challenge shall be approved by the Curriculum Committee.

-Subject: EVALUATION OF CREDENTIALS FOR ADVANCED PLACEMENT Page 2 of 2
+Subject: EVALUATION OF CREDENTIALS FOR ADVANCED PLACEMENT

-Approved By: Camelledearen Date: 2-1-06 Updated: 05-27-14
+Approved By: James Undecarin Date: 2-1-06 Updated: 05-10-16

 LIMITATIONS OF CHALLENGE: